 (Not necessary to play the whole song.)

 * These videos are intended for use in in-class lessons.
-If you intend to have students use the videos independently, please note that some districts restrict student access to external links.
-To allow access, students may need to use the alternative links found here.
+If you want students to use the videos independently, please note that some districts restrict student access to external links.
+Students may need to access videos at the alternative links found here.

 ** Video runtimes do not include the credits.